vonalven/airbnb_ada_project/README.md

 * Learning from the best hosts by an in-depth analysis of the international presence of some hosts and/or of the multi-owners to answer to the following question: can something be learned on how to define a successful Airbnb from those important actors?
 And are really those international actors offering best services?

 # List of tasks for milestone 3
-* Include transportats data-sets in out analysis
+* Include transportations data-sets in out analysis

 * Improve RF model, for example with the already implemented hyperparameter tuning or to allow multitarget predictions